 To support children’s social and emotional development, and their well-being we offer an extensive range of after-school clubs - all with a view to increasing the range of experiences that children have, enabling them to make informed choices for adult life.
 Activities are designed to be fun and cater for a wide variety of interests.

 We monitor the wellbeing of our disadvantaged and vulnerable children.
-Mrs Grove, Senior Leader for Safeguarding is a member of the Senior Accountability Team and meets with children and their parents regularly.
+Mr Jolly, Safeguarding (DSL).
 All children for whom the school receives Pupil Premium funding, have a Champion who is a member of the Senior Leadership Team.

 We include World Mental Health Day and Mental Health Awareness Week in the calendar and plan activities for the whole community as the academy is committed to gaining a fuller understanding of mental health and supporting the needs of identified children.